 After some internal disagreements over priorities and his increasing focus on touring artists and clubs, in 1961 Warren sold his share of the company to G.A.
 Wooller & Co.
 Ltd, the record division of Pye (NZ) Limited (the NZ division of the UK Pye company, albeit with minority NZ shareholders George Wooller and T.J.
-Spencer) and New Zealand distributor of Festival Records.
+Spencer) and New Zealand distributor of Festival Records and RCA.
 Warren retained the Johnny Devlin catalogue.

 Allied International then became part of a combined Festival/Pye/Allied International combine until 1966 when Festival Records (Pty.)
 Ltd., the Australian owner of Festival terminated their license and launched a new joint venture Festival Records (NZ) Ltd. with Kerridge Odeon.
 Ironically, Phil Warren then inked a deal for his newly signed acts with the now stand-alone Festival Records, via his James Productions company (itself a partnership with saxophonist/producer Jimmy Sloggett).

 Managed by Wooller's Fred Noad, Allied International released both offshore and local artists, with important records by The Bluestars (including ‘Social End Product’), The Brew (‘Bengal Tiger’), Hi-Revving Tongues, Four Fours and The Gremlins among the label’s more than 180 single releases.

 For all that though, the label’s local A&R policy was at best sporadic, with few albums and little in the way of artist development, acts tending to leave for better pastures after a few releases.